variantstudios/wisdomwaysacupuncture.com/_categories/autumn--metal-element.md

 ##### The best place to start learning about the Metal Element is by clicking blog post above, which gives an overview of Metal.
 {: .light_gray_message.align-to-center}

-##### Then have fun scrolling down to learn more and Metal and how to keep your own Metal Element balanced!
+##### Then have fun scrolling down to learn more about Metal and how to keep your own Metal Element balanced!
 {: .align-to-center}